- Apr 23, 2019

 With all that considered, we're naturally a bit partial to our service here at Soundstripe.
 When it comes to royalty free music for Twitch, we make things as easy as possible from start to finish.

 We are a subscription service.
-You subscribe monthly or annually to our service and you have complete, unlimited access to a ridiculous amount of royalty free music for Twitch.
+You subscribe to our service and you have complete, unlimited access to a ridiculous amount of royalty free music for Twitch.

 Find a track you like, download it per each use, and you're good to go.
 You don't pay per track since our subscriptions have all-inclusive pricing.